What to expect on

 Cyndi Crouse and her husband Gary, have been members at First Lutheran since 2009.
 Cyndi joined the First Lutheran Church staff in December 2016.
 Her responsibilities include maintaining church records, coordinating the church calendar, collaborating on various church publications and is the friendly voice you will likely hear when you call.
 Cyndi and her husband, Gary, have two grown children and four grandchildren.
 In her spare time, she enjoys her family and friends, the great outdoors, cinema, and fabulous food often combining these activities.
 She also likes to ride her bike on the city trails, practice Yoga, take nature hikes, tour museums, art galleries and zoos.

-Bryan is a long-time member and also church accountant for First Lutheran.
+Bryan is a long-time member of First Lutheran.
 Bryan and his wife, Sandy, are both retired.
 They have two children who live in Lincoln and Omaha and three grandchildren.
 Bryan enjoys exercising, golf and working in the yard in his spare time.

 I became a member of First Lutheran in 1989.
 I am married to Kristi, who grew up at First Lutheran, and we have two boys, Dakota and Stephen.
 I have my own part-time appliance repair business so I am no stranger to electrical and plumbing jobs.
 I served as the weekend custodian at First Lutheran starting in 2015 until becoming the Building Superintendent in November of 2017.
 I consider First Lutheran Church as my family and my second home and feel privileged to help and serve the church.